Plutonomicon/plutarch-plutus/docs/TRICKS.md

 In particular, with `makeIsDataIndexed`, you can assign _indices_ to your Haskell ADT's constructors.
 This determines how the ADT will be represented in Plutus Core.
 It's important to ensure that the corresponding Plutarch type _knows_ about these indices so it can decode the ADT correctly - in case you passed it into Plutarch code, through Haskell.

 For example, consider `Maybe`.
-Plutus assigns these indices to its constructors-
+Plutus assigns these indices to its constructors:

 ```hs
 makeIsDataIndexed ''Maybe [('Just, 0), ('Nothing, 1)]
 ```

 0 to `Just`, 1 to `Nothing`.
-So the corresponding Plutarch type, `PMaybeData` is defined as-
+So the corresponding Plutarch type, `PMaybeData` is defined as:

 ```hs
 data PMaybeData a (s :: S)